Companies bid $192 million in 1st Gulf oil sale under Biden

 It will take years to develop the leases before companies start pumping crude.
 That means they could keep producing long past 2030, when scientists say the world needs to be well on the way to cutting greenhouse gas emissions to avoid catastrophic climate change.

-The administration last week proposed another round of oil and gas lease sales in 2022, in Montana, Wyoming, Colorado and other western states.
+The administration has proposed another round of oil and gas sales early next year in Wyoming, Colorado, Montana and other states.
 Interior Department officials proceeded despite concluding that burning the fuels could lead to billions of dollars in potential future climate damages.

 Emissions from burning and extracting fossil fuels from public lands and waters account for about a quarter of U.S. carbon dioxide emissions, according to the U.S. Geological Survey.